Frequently asked questions

 No longer.
 The firm terminated its work with the Community Legal Service Franchise in Family Law.
 It completed all outstanding cases as of June 2012, and has not taken on any more.
 [Note: The government made significant cuts to "legal aid" in 2015.]

 Fees for residential conveyancing are generally a fixed fee plus VAT plus search fees.
 In addition, for some family law work (for example issuing divorce proceedings) we would charge a fixed fee.
 Otherwise our charges are based on the time spent dealing with your case.
 This will include meetings with you and with others, for example witnesses, counsel and other experts, time spent travelling to court or to your home, preparing and working on papers and correspondence and making and receiving telephone calls.
 Our hourly rates vary depending upon the status of the person dealing with your case but typically would be within the range of £100 to £250.
 More precise details will be set out in the client care letter which we would send to you upon receiving your instructions for us to act on your behalf.
+We have provided details of our fees for areas which are of particular interest.
+These are:

 No, we do not work on this basis.